extiverse/bazaar/README.md

 ## Configuration

 Enable the extension under the extensions tab in the admin area.
 A settings modal will popup asking you for a token, which most likely will already be there.
 You're good to go, open the Bazaar tab on the left and enjoy!

+For version 0.3 and up (for Flarum 0.1.0-beta.8+) please do consider to [enable cron processing](https://github.com/flagrow/bazaar/wiki/Cron-task-processing).
+Cron processing considerably speeds up actions on your extensions by moving those tasks outside of your current request.

 ## Extension developers